taylow/microbit-webusb-serial-monitor/README.md

 cd microbit-webusb-serial-monitor\bin
 node www
 ```

+By default, this application is hosted on port 3000 at ``http://localhost:3000/``

 ### Node Modules (DAPjs)
 At the moment, this repo has not been cleaned up and contains a load of potentially useless (for this project) node modules.